SeeedDocument/Seeed-WiKi/docs/Grove-Sound_Sensor.md

 surveyurl: https://www.surveymonkey.com/r/SoundSensor
 sku: 101020023
 ---
+---
 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_Sound_Sensor/master/images/page.jpg)

 Grove - Sound Sensor can detect the sound strength of the environment.
 The main component of the module is a simple microphone, which is based on the LM358 amplifier and an electret microphone.
 This module's output is analog and can be easily sampled and tested by a Seeeduino.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](http://www.seeedstudio.com/Grove-Sound-Sensor-p-752.html)

-###Features
+## Features
+---
 * Easy to use
 * Provides analog output signal
 * Easily integrates with Logic modules on the input side of Grove circuits
 * [Grove System](http://127.0.0.1:8000/Grove/Grove_System/)